cdswindell/PyLegacy/README.md

 sudo apt update
 sudo apt upgrade

-sudo apt install python3`
+sudo apt install python3
-sudo apt install gh`
+sudo apt install gh
 sudo apt install git
 ```
-Note thaty some or all of this software may already be installed on your pi
+Note that some or all of this software may already be installed on your pi

 ## Installation and one time setup